Carbs and dairy, you’re pretty much soul mates. And there really is no combination more drool-worthy than an oozy serving of good ol’ mac ’n’ cheese.

-Smoked ham hock in mac’n’cheese appears to be a thing and we’re totally chuffed about it.
+Smoked ham hock in mac ’n’ cheese appears to be a thing and we’re all about it.
 The Culpeper’s bubbling skillet of happiness is the ultimate comfort food and therefore best enjoyed with an ice-cold beverage or two.
-You’ll be ordering seconds; we can guarantee that.
+You’ll be ordering seconds—we can guarantee that.

-From time to time, Al’s Deli decides to treat us Aucklanders to a monstrous mac’n’cheese burger.
+Plump for the 911 the next time you're visiting Al’s Deli.
 This beast includes a brioche bun loaded with an Angus patty, bacon, caramelised onion and white truffle, overflowing with creamy, cheese-laden pasta.
 BYO defibrillator.

-How do you take mac’n’cheese to the next level?
-Put it in a ball, chuck it in a deep-fryer, and serve it with truffle mayo and streaky bacon.
+How do you take mac ’n’ cheese to the next level?
+Put it in a ball, chuck it in a deep-fryer, and serve it with chipotle.
 And that’s exactly what Miss Moonshine’s does.
 What sets these babies apart is the crispness of their exterior.
 It will be love at first bite, people.
 Love at first bite!

 One for all you seafood lovers, Harbourside’s mac’n’cheese contains two types of kaimoana—prawn and crayfish.
 Juicy prawns with a silky smooth crayfish béchamel, this is one cheesy mac that doesn’t cut corners.
 Soak in the ocean views and tuck in.

 Forks at the ready!
-Johnny Barr’s offers not one, not two, but FIVE different styles of mac’n’cheese, and you’re going to want to try them all.
+Wynyard Grill by Johnny Barr’s offers not one, not two, but THREE different styles of mac ’n’ cheese, and you’re going to want to try them all.
 Start with cheddar and chorizo followed by gooey brie and chives before moving onto blue cheese, bacon, apple and walnut.
 Seriously, get it in your belly.
-Pecornio and truffled mushroom is perfect for mushy fans and don’t forget to leave room for the three P’s—parmesan, prawn and pomodoro.
-You might have to be rolled out the door but mac’n’cheese is totally worth it.
+You might have to be rolled out the door but mac ’n’ cheese will always be worth it.

 Oyster & Chop

-For a restaurant known for oysters, we were surprised to discover that Oyster & Chop also dabble in a bit of mac’n’cheese making.
-Prawn mac’n’cheese to be precise.
-Featuring plump prawns, roasted apple, gruyere AND ritz cracker crumbs (#notypo), you haven’t had a mac’n’cheese like this before.
-Genius!
-Genius we tell ya.
+For a restaurant known for oysters, we were surprised to discover that Oyster & Chop also dabble in a bit of mac ’n’ cheese making.
+Expect a classic mac ’n’ cheese topped with delicious breadcrumbs.
+Simple and elegant.